-Jack is an experienced corporate and intellectual property attorney who has been providing legal counsel for 40 years.
-He has extensive experience in commercializing new technologies and advising emerging technology companies.
-His interests are IP strategy development to maximize protection and return on investment, developing corporate governance best practices at public and private companies, and managing technology commercialization programs and ventures.
+Jack is an experienced corporate and intellectual property attorney, and has extensive experience in commercializing new technologies and advising emerging technology companies.
+His interests are IP strategy development to maximize protection and return on investment.
+Manage technology commercialization programs and ventures.
 He is the Director of the Innovation Law Center at Syracuse University College of Law.

 Jack worked with a multi-national high-tech company to spin-off two multi- million dollar divisions and sell the spin-offs to two multi-billion dollar public companies.
 He also founded a high-tech spin-off composed primarily of Ph.D. and others to further develop break-through technologies and was instrumental in licensing, selling and further developing said technologies.
 He is currently of counsel with Barclay Damon, LLP’s Emerging Technology Team, where he provides business and legal consultation to technology-based companies.
 Jack is currently a Professor of Practice with the Technology Commercialization Law Program at Syracuse Law,

 Jack serves on the Board of Directors for MedTech Association and the CNY Community Foundation, Inc., and the Board of Advisors of the CNY Biotech Accelerator.
 He is also on the board of a number of charitable and arts organizations.
 Jack received his J.D. from Syracuse University College of Law and his undergraduate degree from Middlebury College.